-This course fulfills an upper-division, elective for Intercultural Studies majors and minors and offered as an elective for other Christian Ministries, Bible, and Theology students.
+This course fulfills an upper-division elective for intercultural studies majors and minors, and is offered as an elective for other Christian ministries, Bible, and theology students.
 This course traces the progress of the Lord's Great Commission from the days of the Protestant Reformation to the present.
-The focus in upon key people, principles, practices, and movements that have served to advance the progress of the Great Commission.
-The course could also be offered as an elective for students of other disciplines at Corban.
+The focus is on key people, principles, practices, and movements that have served to advance the progress of the Great Commission.
+This course could also be offered as an elective for students of other disciplines at Corban.
 The course will be offered as needed.